 Emerging Minds collaborative cross sector placement between the NSPCC/Childline and NEUROSEC Group.
-This short-term project guided by principles of co-production involved 10 young researchers from the NeurOX YPAG to characterise the ‘real world voices’ and peer-interactions of young people with experience of emotional/psychological maltreatment who access the Childline peer-support online message boards.
-The meaningful involvement of young people in the research will offer a nuanced perspective to help interpret the language and help-seeking needs of their peers with such adverse experiences and inform the further development of Childline online services. https://emergingminds.org.uk/understanding-online-help-seeking-of-young-people-via-the-childline-moderated-online-peer-peer-message-boards/
+Leading this short-term co-produced project, I involved 10 young researchers from the NeurOX YPAG to characterise the ‘real world voices’ and peer-interactions of young people with experience of emotional/psychological maltreatment who access the Childline peer-support online message boards.
+The lived experiences of young people in the research offered some nuanced perspectives to interpret the language and help-seeking needs of their peers and inform the further development of Childline online services. https://emergingminds.org.uk/understanding-online-help-seeking-of-young-people-via-the-childline-moderated-online-peer-peer-message-boards/

 Contributing to all aspects of this project and working with the young people from priority setting and consultation through to dissemination was a rewarding experience.
-This collaboration between Neurosec, University College London, The McPin Foundation and Youth Era.
-This randomised wait-list controlled feasibility study explored the impact of peer support training on young people’s wellbeing and feelings of connection with others.
+This collaboration between Neurosec, University College London, The McPin Foundation and Youth Era involved a randomised wait-list controlled feasibility study explored the impact of peer support training on young people’s wellbeing and feelings of connection with others. https://oxneurosec.com/coping/

 The following resources share the experiences of young people and researchers to encourage and widen meaningful involvement of young people in research: https://oxfordhealthbrc.nihr.ac.uk/patient-and-public-involvement/young-peoples-involvement/

 Other projects supported: